kvasdopil/ui-gen/README.md

 - 📱 **Mobile-First Design**: Generates UIs optimized for mobile screens (iPhone 13/14 standard: 390px × 844px)
 - 🎨 **Tailwind CSS**: All generated UIs use Tailwind CSS for styling via CDN
 - 🎯 **Font Awesome Icons**: Generated UIs use Font Awesome icons via CDN for consistent, professional iconography
-- 🖼️ **Unsplash Image Integration**: AI can automatically search and include relevant images from Unsplash using the `findUnsplashImage` tool
+- 🖼️ **Unsplash Image Integration**: AI can automatically search and include relevant images from Unsplash using the `findUnsplashImage` tool (with graceful fallback if tool calls fail)
 - 🔄 **Multi-Step Conversations**: Supports up to 5 conversation steps, allowing the AI to make tool calls and follow-up responses
 - ♿ **Accessibility**: Generated UIs include proper semantic HTML (`<a>` for navigation, `<button>` for actions) and aria-labels for screen reader support
 - 🖼️ **Iframe Rendering**: Generated HTML is safely rendered in an isolated iframe
 - ⚡ **Real-time Generation**: Fast UI generation with loading states and error handling
+- 🔄 **Loading Placeholder**: Shows a placeholder screen with spinner, "Creating UI" text, and user prompt while UI is being generated
 - 🧹 **Clean Output**: Automatically strips markdown code blocks from AI responses
 - 🔄 **Follow-up Modifications**: Iteratively refine designs by modifying previous prompts with full conversation context
 - 📜 **Conversation History**: View all previous prompts in a history panel with the ability to modify and regenerate
 - 🖱️ **Clickable Prompts**: Click any prompt in the history to view its corresponding LLM output
+- ➕ **Empty Screen Support**: PromptPanel shows even for screens with no prompts yet, allowing you to add the first prompt via the "Modify" button
-- 🗑️ **Delete History Entries**: Delete conversation points from history; deleting the last entry removes the entire screen
+- 🗑️ **Delete History Entries**: Delete conversation points from history; deleting the last entry removes the entire screen; all deletions are persisted to the database
+- 🗑️ **Delete Screens**: Delete entire screens with all their conversation history; deletions are persisted to the database
 - 📊 **Output History**: Browse through all generated UI outputs by selecting different prompts from the history
 - 📋 **Clone Screens**: Clone a screen at any point in its conversation history, creating a new screen with full history up to that point (cloned screen is not auto-selected)
 - 📤 **Export to Clipboard**: Export any conversation point's HTML to clipboard with prompt history comment prefix - includes all prompts up to that point formatted as a comment block